PascalGiessler/pascalgiessler/README.md

 ### Hi there 👋

-I'm thrilled to have you here, diving into the world of code and curiosity.
-My name is Pascal — a passionate tech leader with an insatiable thirst for knowledge and a deep commitment to innovation.
-I strive to make a meaningful impact through the power of technology — or at the very least, I'm doing my best.
+I'm thrilled to have you here, exploring the world of code and curiosity.
+My name is Pascal, and I am a passionate tech leader and working as HoD at <a href="https://syndikat7.de">SYNDIKAT7</a>.
+With an insatiable thirst for knowledge and an unwavering commitment to innovation, I strive to make a positive impact on the world through the power of technology or at least I am doing my best.

 #### 🚀 Current focus topics
 * Artificial Intelligence (Generative-AI, NLP, Deep Learning, ...)